A Profile of Humble ISD

-Humble ISD is listed among the 25 fastest growing school districts in Texas, and is currently the 31st largest district in the state.
+Humble ISD is listed among the 25 fastest growing school districts in Texas, and is currently the 24th largest district in the state.

-TAKS % of all grades passing all tests taken 2010 - 82%
+- STAAR % of all grades passing all tests taken 2018-19 - 79%

 Adopted tax rate, 2011 - $1.52

-Graduates, class of 2011 - 2,452
+Graduates, class of 2019 - 3,096

-Total number of schools - 40
+Total number of schools - 43

-Number of teachers - 2,310
+Number of teachers - 2,931

-- Avg. years experience of teachers - 10.5
+- Avg. years experience of teachers - 11.0

-ACT Avg. composite - 22.4
+ACT Avg. composite (2018-19) - 22.6

 Avg. student/teacher ratio - 15.3:1

 Our communityHumble ISD covers a 90+ square mile area and includes the communities of Humble, Atascocita, Kingwood, Fall Creek, Eagle Springs, among others.
 Located about 17 miles northeast of downtown Houston and just minutes away from George Bush Intercontinental Airport, the suburban area is largely residential.
 However, a major mall and plenty of nearby stores and restaurants are convenient to those who prefer to stay close to home.

 The Humble ISD community has enjoyed a long and successful commitment to excellence in Texas education, owing in part to the support of our families and business partners.
 A perfect example of this close and dynamic relationship is the Humble ISD Education Foundation, created in 1999 with $46,000 in donations.
-Today, through the ehlp of generous supporters, more than $4 million in funds has been raised to provide the innovative and enriching projects taking place in our classrooms every day.
-A crowning achievement, the Administaff Humble ISD Observatory, houses four telescopes, a retractable roof, a teaching classroom and Internet capability.
+Today, through the help of generous supporters, more than $15.3 million in funds has been raised to provide the innovative and enriching projects taking place in our classrooms every day.
+A crowning achievement, the Insperity Humble ISD Observatory, houses four telescopes, a retractable roof, a teaching classroom and Internet capability.
 Humble ISD is one of a very few school districts in the United States to have its own observatory.

 An exceptionally large number of parents support teachers by volunteering their time at our schools, and the Humble Council of PTAs plays a vital role in the success of our students.
 All campuses have active PTA/PTO or PTSA organizations and actively engaged booster clubs for sports and fine arts groups.
 Parents are encouraged to be actively involved in their children's education.
 As our mission states, our purpose, in partnership with families and community, is to develop each child intellectually, artistically, emotionally, physically, and socially so that all students are life-long learners, complex thinkers, responsible global citizens and effective communicators.

 Humble ISD students have a long history of outperforming students in Texas and the nation.
-The district's rating for 2011 by the Texas Education Agency is Recognized.
-Of the district's 40 schools, 13 are rated Academically Acceptable, 14 are rated Recognized, and 13 are rated Exemplary.
-In 2010, 39 students received National Merit Scholar recognition in the achievement, commended, semifinalist, and finalist categories.
+The district's rating for 2020 by the Texas Education Agency is "Not Rated" due to the pandemic.

-On the 2010 SAT, our students scored 43 points above the average Texas student.
+On the 2019 SAT, our students scored 76 points above the average Texas student.
 On state-mandated academic assessment tests, Humble ISD students traditionally score among the highest in Texas.
 Also, results of college entrance exams show district students scoring well above state and national averages.
 Surveys indicate that approximately 85% of our students plan to continue their education following graduation.

 A quick overview of some of the special learning opportunities offered in Humble ISD include: